Last Updated on March 26, 2023 by Dave Farquhar

 How long should you let spray paint dry?
 It varies depending on the paint, and you should always read the can to get specific advice for the paint you’re using, since my favorite brand might be different from yours.
 But generally speaking, an hour is the absolute minimum.

 A more realistic minimum safe drying time for spray paint is about 8 hours.
 Some hobbyists let their paint sit and cure for a full week before they assemble the item and put it into service, and they’ve had excellent results with this practice.
-Your can is your guide, because dry times can and do vary.
-So always, always check the instructions on your can.
+Your can is your guide, because dry times can and do vary between brand and type of spray paint.
+So always, always check the manufacturer’s instructions on your can.
 But here are some general guidelines.

 How long to let primer dry before spray painting